We pay a visit to the Truman Museum and Family Home in Independence, Missouri

 FDR was reelected easily in 1944 and Truman’s brief time as vice president was uneventful.
 As Vice-President, he was mostly kept out of the loop regarding the war and the Top secret Atomic testing that was going on.

 Truman’s time as vice president was short lived.
 On just the 82nd day of office.
 Franklin Roosevelt died on April 12th, 1945.
-Truman in attempt to console Mrs. Roosevelt Truman asked her if there was anything he could do to help her.
+Truman in an attempt to console Mrs. Roosevelt Truman asked her if there was anything he could do to help her.
 Eleanor Roosevelt replied “Is there anything we can do for you?
 For you are the one in trouble now!”

 Truman had his hands full and he knew it.
 He once said to reporters “Boys, if you ever pray, pray for me now.
 I don’t know if you fellas ever had a load of hay fall on you, but when they told me what happened yesterday, I felt like the moon, the stars, and all the planets had fallen on me.”
-The war still hand to end and it was now all on Truman’s shoulders
+The war still had to end and it was now all on Truman’s shoulders.

 Truman was unaware of the Manhattan Project which was testing the Atomic Bomb until after he had been sworn in.
 Whether to use it on Japan to expedite the end of the Pacific conflict is still a controversial subject even today.
 The Truman Museum has a sign-up book where visitors can weigh in on the subject.
 The comments were mostly in favor but many comments expressed the contrary.

 Truman’s administration had many issues after the war ended including a “Red Scare” where Wisconsin Senator Joe Mccarthy claimed he had a list of known communists in the State Department.
 He never showed the list and the exact number on his ‘list’ seemed to vary widely.
-The united states under the umbrella of the United nations also engaged in an armed conflict with North Korea in 1950 that ended with over thirty thousand american servicemen killed and many more civilian deaths.
+The united states under the umbrella of the United nations also engaged in an armed conflict with North Korea in 1950 that ended with over thirty thousand American servicemen killed and many more civilian deaths.
 The grinding stalemate took its toll on Truman’s popularity.
 His last year in office he had only a 22% approval rating.

 Due to his unpopularity, Truman chose not to run again in 1952 and returned home to his residence on Delaware street in Independence, Missouri.